supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 When they enter their new password in the form, we call the `submitNewPassword` function with the new password.
 This function will automatically read the token from the URL and call the SuperTokens backend API to change the user’s password.

-In case the token was consumed already or had expired, we show a message on the UI to prompt the user to go back to the login screen.
+In case the token was consumed already or has expired, the function call will return a non `"OK"` status and then we can show a message on the UI to prompt the user to go back to the login screen.

 ```vue
 <script lang="ts">